Robbottone/GlobalTicket.TicketManagement/README.md

 # GlobalTicket - TicketManager

-This solution emulates the correct application of the Clean Architecture principles.
+This solution exemplifies the correct application of Clean Architecture principles.

-The application layer implements the MediatR library to guarantee the seperation between the commands/queries and the API project.
+The Application layer leverages the MediatR library to ensure a clear separation of concerns between commands/queries and the API project.

-The commands and query will in turn call the methods exposed by the interfaces formulated into the Certificate folder in order to execute the persistance operations.
+Commands and queries, in turn, invoke methods defined by interfaces located in the Certificate folder to perform persistence operations.
+These operations are abstracted as IAsyncRepository interfaces within the Application layer, while their concrete implementations reside in the Persistence project.
-Every persisting operation is represented in Applicaiton as IAsyncRepository, meanwhile its implementation is performed inside the persistence project.

-Every project uses the DipendencyInjection metodology, extending the IServiceCollection interface for every class library purpouse.
-For example is able to individuate and registrate every Validation Class thorugh Reflection, fetching the assemblies respecting the filter rule set into the Registration methods.
+Each project adheres to the Dependency Injection paradigm by extending the IServiceCollection interface within each class library to fulfill its specific purpose.
+For example, validation classes are identified and registered dynamically through reflection, utilizing assembly filtering rules specified in the registration methods.

-This project does not use any existing commercial application, is just fruit of mine imagination.
+This project does not rely on any existing commercial solutions but is instead a conceptual design developed  just fruit of mine imagination.

 ![Image](./DamonReadMe.jpeg)